tylimbach/RubiksCubeAI/README.md

 - [ ] Add a GUI

 ## Long Term Goals
 I have some long-term goals that are very ambitious.
 These goals will be a significant undertaking and are much more complex or computationally expensive.
-When I get more time away from school I want to pursue.

 Long-term Goals:
 - Add support for alternate cube sizes (2x2, 4x4, 5x5, etc.)